 Irish citizen parents

 Irrespective of your place of birth, if you have a parent who is an Irish citizen, you are also entitled to citizenship.
 This applies no matter how your parents acquired Irish citizenship (through birth, marriage, etc.) and applies whether or not your parents were married at the time of your birth.

 Before you can claim citizenship, however, you must be registered on the Irish Foreign Births Register.

 If one of your parents is Irish, and you would like to get an Irish passport, the process is easier.
 You need their marriage certificate; a current official I.D; a copy of their death certificate if your Irish parent has passed away, a full long-form birth certificate of your Irish parent, showing your grandparents’ names, places of birth and ages at birth.

-You will also need: your own long-form birth certificate; documentation to show that you have changed your name, such as a marriage certificate, if this has happened; a notarized copy of your current passport, and at least three other notarized copies of proofs of identity, one of which must be a photo I.D; a bank/utility statement with your current address; and two signed passport photos.
+You will also need your own long-form birth certificate; documentation to show that you have changed your name, such as a marriage certificate if this has happened; a notarized copy of your current passport and at least three other notarized copies of proofs of identity, one of which must be a photo I.D; a bank/utility statement with your current address; and two signed passport photos.

 Read more: Kerry and the Wild Atlantic Way tours

 If your roots with Ireland go further back than your parents, then having a grandparent who is an Irish citizen and who was born in Ireland can help.
-Even if neither of your parents was born in Ireland, you may still claim citizenship through your grandparent.
+Even if neither of your parents was born in Ireland, you may still claim citizenship through your grandparents.